xrdocs/ncs5500/_tutorials/simple-scalable-programmable-sustainable-metro-with-cisco-ncs5500-nc5700.md

 ## NCS5500/5700 Portfolio Evolution for supporting the converged metro

 The Cisco [NCS 5500/5700](https://www.cisco.com/c/en/us/products/routers/network-convergence-system-5500-series/index.html) Series is an industry-leading portfolio developed to handle massive traffic growth.
-It is designed for operational simplicity and to efficiently meet the scaling needs of large enterprises, web, Utilities and service providers.
-It has a range of products in fixed (1RU,2RU,3RU) and Modular (4,8,16 slots) form factors.
+It is designed for operational simplicity and for efficiently meeting the scaling needs of large enterprises, web, utilities and service providers.
+It comprises a range of products in fixed (1RU,2RU,3RU) and Modular (4,8,16 slots) form factors.

 ![Screenshot 2022-12-13 at 6.02.18 PM.png]({{site.baseurl}}/images/Screenshot 2022-12-13 at 6.02.18 PM.png)